Lemoncode/react-hooks-by-example/12-async-closure/Readme.md

 # Steps

-- We will take as starting point sample _00 boilerplate_ copy the content of the project to a fresh folder an execute _npm install_.
+- We will take as starting point sample _00 boilerplate_.
+Copy the content of the project to a fresh folder an execute _npm install_.

 ```bash
 npm install
 ```

-- Let's create an edge case, we will use _useEffect_ inside we will have to asynchronous calls, the first one should setup a _seconds_ state to 1 (it will be executed after 1 seconds), then a second async call will be executed after 2 seconds of time elapse, in theory it should show the current seconds value (1) but instead we get 0.
+- Let's create an edge case, we will use _useEffect_.
+Inside we will have to asynchronous calls, the first one should setup a _seconds_ state to 1 (it will be executed after 1 seconds), then a second async call will be executed after 2 seconds of time elapse, in theory it should show the current seconds value (1) but instead we get 0.
 Let's give a try: